semluc/Rnotes/_docs/Screening.md

     ##        <NA>      0                               0.00         100.00
     ##       Total    150    100.00         100.00    100.00         100.00

-# Select cases using subset function
+# Select cases using subset

 select all cases between age 21 and 28